Supporting Your Feedback Response Rates

 - Visit classes and let students know that their feedback really does make a difference.
 Share with them how ratings data and course comments are used for course, program, and regular faculty review procedures in your Faculty or Department.
 If you teach or have taught recently, tell them how positive feedback has affected your teaching, and give them examples of changes you have made to teaching and course design based on past student questionnaire feedback.

 - Reassure students that you and other faculty members are unable to track their individual responses.
 The Your Feedback system protects them from instructor and administrator tracking at all points of the feedback processes.
 You can download this example of a Your Feedback instructor response rate screen shot to share with students.

 - Email the students in your Department or Faculty when the Your Feedback period opens, and encourage them to complete their SQCTs.
 Send a reminder email to them near the end of the Your Feedback period.

 - If you use social media or OWL, post Your Feedback reminder graphics throughout the questionnaire period.
 You can find them on the Resources page.

 - Ask the Department or Faculty website administrators to upload the Your Feedback web banner (found on the Resources page) and/or add the Your Feedback open and closing dates to the web calendar or student handbook used in your Department or Faculty.

-- Share the SQCT questions at Departmental or Faculty meetings and work through a discussion of what it is they are intended to evaluate as well as the criteria for evaluation within your discipline (e.g., why certain forms of assessment are more appropriate than others, how ideas can be connected throughout a course).
+- Share the SQCT questions at Departmental or Faculty meetings and work through a discussion of what it is they are intended to provide feedback on, and the criteria for feedback within your discipline (e.g., why certain forms of assessment are more appropriate than others, how ideas can be connected throughout a course).
 This can help instructors more clearly communicate to students how to give effective feedback on the SQCT.